soulcorddynamics/SoulFit---Privacy-Policies/Privacy_Policies.md

 We use collected data to:

-- Provide and maintain app functionality
+* Provide and maintain app functionality
-- Track health and fitness activities
+* Track health and fitness activities
-- Generate AI-based insights and workouts
+* Generate AI-based insights and workouts
-- Process food images for calorie estimation
+* Process food images for calorie estimation
+* Manage subscriptions and premium access
+* Verify purchases and subscription status
-- Improve app performance and reliability
+* Improve app performance and reliability
-- Ensure security and prevent misuse
+* Ensure security and prevent misuse
-- Display and optimize advertisements
+* Display and optimize advertisements
-- Provide support and respond to inquiries
+* Provide support and respond to inquiries

 We **do not sell your personal data**.